 All work marked with this symbol requires specialist knowledge and technical understanding.
-In the interest of your own safety, have these jobs performed by an authorized KTM workshop.
-There, your motorcycle will be optimally cared for by specially trained experts using the specialist tools required.
+In the interest of your own safety, have these jobs performed by an authorized KTM workshop!
+Your motorcycle will be optimally cared for there by specially trained experts using the auxiliary tools required.